crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 so it's likely that they will choose to do that for their Crossplane provider as well.
 [Provider Strategy doc][strategy-doc] goes into more detail about these tools.
-In summary, Terrajet will be a temporary solution that we put in place to get more coverage and we'll need to discuss how to change the implementation to those tools.
+In summary, Terrajet will be a temporary solution that we put in place to get more coverage and at some point we'll need to discuss how to change the implementation to those tools.

 With that in mind, it's a hard choice to invest in separate Jet-based providers knowing that they will, even though after years, be deprecated at one point and users will have to migrate.
 At the same time, classic providers are very far from having the same coverage level.
-This creates confusion and reluctance to use and also contribute to one of the providers.
+This creates confusion and reluctance to use and contribute to either of the providers, which also results in decreased pace of contributions because of the divergence of efforts.

 With a single mixed provider, the story is much clearer; we fill the gaps with Terrajet and over time the implementation of the resources will change to be more _native_; be it cloud vendor generation tools or handwritten API calls.
 As long as the CRD schema and the API behavior is same, they can make the best choice they'd like.
+In case they decide to start their own provider, then the story is still clear; there is a new provider maintained by its vendor and you should migrate to that one once you see fit as opposed to Jet vs classic choice where you need to think about different trade-offs with different timelines.

 ### Convergence of Efforts

 The classic providers have the years of usage experience and contributions from the community that makes them mature enough to be used in production.
-While Jet providers are working on top of the mature TF providers that have been maintained longer than Crossplane's existence, they will still need contributions from the community to get to a certain level of maturity.
+While Jet providers are working on top of the mature TF providers that have been maintained longer than Crossplane's existence in some cases, they will still need contributions from the community to get to a certain level of maturity.
 If there is a single provider, then the community wouldn't have to deal with two implementations of the same API, trying to cover ground on both.
 The bugs would